This page may contain affiliate links. As an Amazon Affiliate, I earn on qualifying purchases. Please see our disclaimer for more information.

 On Tuesday night I watched a new reality TV show.
 The premise of the show was a blind taste test.
 Contestants have the opportunity to create a one-taste dish that four chefs sample.
 Then, the chef can decide if they want the contestant on their team or they can send them packing.

-I absolutely do not like reality TV but I do like cooking.
-Overall, it isn’t a show I’ll probably watch but I enjoyed the first episode mainly for the food.
+I absolutely do not like reality TV, but I do like cooking.
+Overall, it isn’t a show I’ll probably watch again, but I enjoyed the first episode mainly for the food.
 The dishes that were created were pretty impressive.
-There was maybe one or two dishes that I can see myself making but everything else was definitely beyond my scope and specifically beyond my budget.
+There were maybe one or two dishes that I can see myself making, but everything else was definitely beyond my scope and specifically beyond my budget.

 Eggs in Marinara

-2 cups tomato sauce
+- 2 cups tomato sauce

 - 1 cup broth

-1/2 cup wine or kombucha (or additional broth)
+- 1/2 cup wine or kombucha (or additional broth)

-1 teaspoon Italian seasoning
+- 1 tsp Italian seasoning

-2 Tablespoons olive oil
+- 2 tbsp olive oil

-1 clove garlic, minced
+- 1 clove garlic, minced

-salt and pepper to taste
+- salt and pepper, to taste